-Given the public health crisis, the UofL Department of Communication will make a number of changes to its Communication 417 Internship Program for the Spring semester, 2021 in order to accommodate the needs of as many students as possible.
+Given the public health crisis, the UofL Department of Communication will make a number of changes to its Communication 417 Internship Program for the Summer semester, 2021 in order to accommodate the needs of as many students as possible.

 2) Positions with other departments/programs within the University will be allowed whether face to face or remote - i.e. the University Career Center is considering the potential of a remote intern from the Department of Communication as is the Office of Admissions.
 Again, any such positions will need to adhere to other internship program policies including prerequisite Communication courses specific to each position.